Vicg853/obsidian-md-storage/CompSci - l1/UE - Computer basics/Information representation/Integer representation and operations/Intro.md

 Its like if we were asking the question: is the number negative: 1 = yes and 0 = no.
 Then we put this as the first bit on binary representation from the left to right.

-But there is actually a catch with this.
+But there is actually two catches with this:

+#### Bytes
+We actually need a way to define were our sign will be placed we do it by defining a constraint of how these will be stored.

+We therefore set the called "bytes" (octects in some languages)